muchanem/sss-faq/README.md

 ###The Story of the (near) Future:
 Things planned for next release.
-* More then two articles per subject
+* ~More then two articles per subject~ Go is okay, but GAME!!!

 ###The Story of the (far) Future:
 Hopes & Dreams of the future.